Cuba the Country

 Cuba offers a warm and sunny tropical climate with two distinct seasons.
 The dry season runs from November to April.
 The wet season begins in May and runs until October.
 Keep in mind, it may rain at any time, so it’s always wise to have rain gear with you.
 Temperatures in Cuba can range from the 50’s during the dry season to the 90’s during the wet season.
 It’s common to have air conditioning in restaurants, BnBs, and other indoor facilities in Cuba, but it’s not guaranteed.
 Bring insect repellent, as tropical weather means mosquitos at dusk and at dawn, especially during the rainy season.
 Know that there’s risk of hurricanes from June to November with September and October being the most threatening months.

-When is coffee harvest in Cuba?
+When is coffee and tobacco harvest in Cuba?

 Coffee harvest is from September to January.